SAF Grand Challenge Landscape

 The grain feedstock required for operations will be provided by CHS.

-The acquisition is anticipated to be finalized second quarter of 2024, while construction and modifications will have the plant back in operations in early 2026.
+The acquisition is anticipated to be finalized third quarter of 2024, while construction and modifications will have the plant back in operations in early 2026.

 For additional information, please contact Benchmark Renewable Energy.